 Listen to Jennifer talk about the use of steroids during the treatment of her brain tumour.

-Steroids occur naturally within your body, but they can also be created in a laboratory for medical purposes.
 The steroids used during brain tumour treatment are NOT anabolic steroids, which are used by some athletes to build muscle.

 Swelling around a brain tumour can be caused by surgery or radiotherapy that may be part of your treatment.
 This can put pressure on surrounding tissues and cause symptoms such as headaches, sickness and seizures (fits).
 You may be given steroids to reduce the swelling, and so relieve those symptoms.

 You may be given a low dosage of steroids if you are having chemotherapy or radiotherapy and experiencing nausea.
 They are also used to protect the brain at the time of surgery.

 Steroids, therefore, help with symptom management rather than treating the tumour itself.

 The steroid most commonly used with brain tumours is dexamethasone, as this is useful in treating swelling in the brain.
 As steroids are fast-acting drugs, the effects caused by the tumour could reduce quite quickly.